 I came up with this list of 101 interesting blog post ideas for nurses so that I could prove a point: there are so many things that nurses can write about.
 And I barely even scratched the surface with this list!

-Nurses, by nature, are lifelong learners.
+Nurses are lifelong learners.

 Nurses generally love learning.
 If we didn’t, we would have never made it through nursing school in the first place.

-To keep our skills up to par and our licenses current, nurses frequently take continuing education courses.
-Many of us go a step further and become certified experts in our nursing specialties.
 Most importantly, being a nurse requires learning about changes in the field of medicine and being open to new challenges during every shift.
 Healthcare is ever-changing, and it is increasingly important for nurses to stay fresh.

 Nurses have a unique perspective that we can share with readers.